Business Management Guide

 • Ensure access to accounts receivable systems and data are restricted to authorized personnel.

-• Staff members who handle accounts receivable records must be trained and understand the University's Cash Management Policy and Accounts Receivable Policy.
+• Staff members who handle accounts receivable records must be trained and understand the university's Cash Management Policy and Accounts Receivable Policy.

 • Ensure the control and security of all cash collections.